 However, much is still to be learned about the plant’s mechanisms in treating Parkinson’s, and scientists are on the hunt to find out just which compounds hold the key to slowing down the disease and managing its symptoms.
 And right now, CBD for Parkinson’s is at the front of the pack.

 What is Parkinson’s Disease?

 Classed as a neurodegenerative disease of the central nervous system, Parkinson’s affects roughly 6 million people worldwide, most of whom are over 60.
 No one knows why it begins.
 There could be a genetic predisposition, while exposure to pesticides and serious head injuries are also stated as possible causes.

 Mobility and movement are first affected because brain cells in a part of the brain called the substantia nigra begin to die, reducing production of the neurotransmitter, dopamine.
-This alters signalling in the basal ganglia, the area of the brain responsible for movement, thus leading to the collection of motor related symptoms known collectively as Parkinsonism.
+This alters signaling in the basal ganglia, the area of the brain responsible for movement, thus leading to the collection of motor-related symptoms known collectively as Parkinsonism.

 Parkinson’s is incurable and current treatment (Levodopa) targets dopamine depletion, although as more neuronal damage occurs, the drug eventually becomes ineffective and can even worsen the uncontrollable movements (dyskinesia) in patients.

 It’s little wonder then that Parkinson’s sufferers and their families, desperate to slow down the course of the disease and ameliorate the life-limiting symptoms, look towards other options.
 And while, to some, cannabis might seem like a medical wildcard, its use for the disease can be traced back to the 19th Century, where it was described in William Richard Gowers’s “Manual of Diseases of the Nervous System.”

 Back then, very little was known about the chemical compounds in the plant.